-A phase curve is the brightness of an astronomical body as a function of its phase, e.g., light from the Moon when it is full, half, quarter, new, etc., i.e., phases.
-Phases correspond to angles of between the direction of view and the direction of the illuminating body.
-The phase curve can be studied to learn characteristics of the body.
+A phase curve is the brightness of an astronomical body as a function of its phase, in the sense of the Moon's phases (full, half, quarter, new, etc.), but considering the body to have a continuous set of phases, one for each possible angle (phase angle) at the body between the direction of view and the illuminating body.
+Information can be gleaned from a body's phase curve.

-The phase curve of extra-solar planets is studied by studying the light (e.g., at a particular wavelength) as the planet orbits its star, which is easiest to establish if it is a transiting planet, and is easiest to interpret if it is tidally locked, so the planet's rotation is determined.
-A spectroscopic phase curve is information gathered by a spectrograph through the planet's orbit, i.e., offering information at more wavelengths simultaneously.
+The phase curve of extra-solar planets is studied by studying the light (e.g., at a particular wavelength) as the planet orbits its star, which is easiest to establish if the planet is a transiting planet, and is easiest to interpret if it is tidally locked, so its rotation is also determined.
+A spectroscopic phase curve is information gathered by a spectrograph through the planet's orbit, i.e., offering information at a number of specific wavelengths simultaneously.
 This offers information about albedo, surface hot spots, and atmosphere.